 I’ve lost in my lifetime.
 Whether it is a human or animal life, or a dream, I know the pain that overwhelms you in the moment and invades your joy periodically for months or years to come.
 It is the grief we all experience.
 There are internal emotions that arise due to loss.
 We manage it by remembering our cherished moments, allowing ourselves to experience the feelings and hold those memories a while longer.

 I know anticipatory grief- the insight to understanding it is the beginning of the end.
 The suffering in silence and less vocal tension about what is to come.
-We are not grieving the loss and love that was, but the life we know is living toward the end.
-Comforted by holding a hand bedside or listening to stories of long ago, we still feel an emotional loss.
-Anticipatory grief has a process all its own.
-Like every other grief, it takes time.
-We think of death before it happens.
-Often, we regret those thoughts and feel shame.
-There is no need because it is a natural response to knowing what is to come.
+We are not grieving the loss and love that was, but the final stages that preempt the end.
+Comforted by holding a hand bedside or listening to stories of long ago, we feel an emotional loss before the physical.

-Living grief has no specific known outcome, and they may live or die.
-Running through your day like a bad soap opera are the realms of shame and guilt.
+Living grief has no specific known outcome.
+We toggle between the truth that they may live or die.
+Running through your day like a bad soap opera are moments of shame and guilt.
 All while convincing yourself to not feel shame or guilt.
 You find yourself marking mental tombstones with words like- success, boundaries, joy, peace, calm, and care.
-Every decision you made was guided by the disrespect, manipulation, deceit, and abandonment you faced from a loved one.
-Yet, you feel like the villain in your victimization of you.
+Every decision you made was guided by fear and marked by disrespect, manipulation, deceit, and abandonment from a broken loved one.

 As we bargain with our loved ones to choose this and do that, we face the inevitable wall of addiction.
 You speak to deaf ears, no longer able to penetrate their heart.
 Every move their mind makes revolves around their substance of choice- not themselves, you, their husband, children, or other family members.
-We watch everything they worked for fade into the dark abyss.
-We experience their loss of family, homes, cars, and even the care that could help, as more grief in our lives.
-As they let it all go, we know we are part of the floating debris of their life.

 The days are shadowed with inescapable thoughts.
 The nights keep us awake with terror.
 The trauma begins to maneuver itself into a place of stay.
 One blink and we are in despair.
-We live in depression, and it kills our motivation and drive.
-While they are getting high, we fall lower and lower into the pit Satan digs.
-We doubt every decision we make, fear every word as ‘their’ trigger, and take everything said and done personally.
+Falling into depression, it evaporates our motivation and drive.

 Differences with Living Grief